networknext/next/docs/configure_network_next.md

   "cloudflare_domain": "virtualgo.net",
   "google_billing_account": "012279-A33489-722F96",
   "google_org_id": "434699063105",
-  "buyer_name": "Test Company, Inc.",
-  "buyer_id": "test",
   "ssh_key": "id_rsa"
 }
 ```

 1. Set *company_name* to be some unique identifier.

-It could be your company name or a silly word.
-It is not publicly visible, but must be unique.

-Company name can only contain letters and underscores.
+It could be your company name or a random word.
+It is not publicly visible, has must be unique.
+It may contain only letters and underscores.

 2. Set *vpn_address* to the IP address of the OpenVPN that you setup in the previous section